 - 10. The standard contract attached as Annexure X, as approved by Cabinet is entered into between the Special Adviser and the Executive Authority concerned.
 The duration of the contract shall be agreed upon and be limited to the term of the political principal. - 11.
 Executive Authorities must submit proposals/recommendations for the appointment of individual Special Advisers to the Minister for the Public Service and Administration for approval of the individual's compensation level before the appointment/upgrade is effected. - 12.
-Each Special Adviser must sign a performance agreement that determines- - (a) major outputs for the period of employment or for the coming year, whichever is relevant; - (b) well-defined measures for performance in terms of each major output; - quarterly review dates that will make it possible to modify outputs as necessary as well as ensuring open discussion of progress; and - (d) for employment over a year, salary increments dependent on the level of appointment.
+Each Special Adviser must sign a performance agreement that determines- - major outputs for the period of employment or for the coming year, whichever is relevant; - (b) well-defined measures for performance in terms of each major output; - quarterly review dates that will make it possible to modify outputs as necessary as well as ensuring open discussion of progress; and - (d) for employment over a year, salary increments dependent on the level of appointment. - 13.
+Special Advisers are not admitted to the Government Employees Pension Fund (GEPF). - Executive Authorities must ensure that the Special Adviser obtains the necessary security clearance before he/she is appointed.
+Request received without necessary security clearance will not be entertained.